outerport/paramit/README.md

 Other general features:

-- supports `.ipynb` notebook files
+- supports running `.ipynb` notebook files as scripts
+- supports running a notebook server (with configs)
 - cached virtual environments
 - debug as usual with `pdb`
 - supports Windows, Linux, OSX